Just released: How to raise venture capital in 2023

 But investors aren’t the only ones risking their stake.
 Players face exposures, too.
 For example, Tfue—a top Fortnite player from FaZe clan—filed a lawsuit against his employer, alleging they misrepresented the signed contractual agreement.
 Not only that, but he’s also alleging a violation of California State law regarding the salary he was supposed to have been paid.

 Both Fox and Tfue would benefit from a robust D&O insurance policy, which is often bundled with an employment practices liability (EPL) insurance policy.
 Both plans would work to cover the risks that often surface in the eSports industry.
+This highlights the importance of considering e sports insurance to protect all parties involved.

 Understanding the details of what coverage your eSports company needs can be a confusing process.
 Founder Shield specializes in knowing the risks your industry faces to make sure you have adequate protection.
 Feel free to reach out to us, and we’ll walk you through the process of finding the right policy for you.